 While many high school and college students are used to online classes, the majority will have to adjust to this more independent—and isolated—learning format.
 There are plenty of benefits to online learning—flexibility, affordability, and convenience being just a few.
 But there are some disadvantages as well, as many students aren’t used to this type of learning or may not have the necessary resources at home.
 For a student seeking a collaborative, social experience, the isolation of online learning can also be a real concern.

-Luckily, e-learning isn’t just limited to students and their computer screens.
-Schools are constantly embracing innovative new technologies to give online students a more interactive experience, but oftentimes it’s up to the students to embrace those opportunities.
+Luckily, e-learning isn’t just limited to students staring at their computer screens.
+Schools are embracing innovative new technologies to give online students a more interactive experience, but oftentimes it’s up to the students to embrace those opportunities.

-Organize a study group
+Organize a virtual study group

 Explore your school’s networking resources

 Even when you’re physically on campus, it takes an ambitious sort of student to get involved with a school’s networking resources.
 But between classes and social events, it’s easy enough to make new contacts every day.
 As an online student during this unprecedented time, networking is just as important to developing a solid base of professional contacts that will benefit you in the future.
 Contact your career services office through email to see if they can help with your résumé, interview practice, etc. virtually.
 You can also ask if they can help you get in touch with alumni.
 Your career planning shouldn’t halt just because campus has closed!

 Step away from the computer

 You don’t have to be glued to your screen all day just because school has transitioned to the web and you’re confined to your home.
 Step outside, take a walk, read your textbook on your porch…do whatever you can to beat cabin fever and get through this weird and uncertain situation.
 Life as we knew it will return, and you’ll be back on campus eventually!